Palm trees come in all shapes and sizes so the cost to trim will depend on the type, size, and number of leaves (known as fronds) that need removal.

 The reason is that each business has a different setup and number of workers.
 If you were to have 10 palm trees pruned by a company with 2 workers as opposed to a company with 6 workers, the time taken to complete the job would differ greatly.

 The price would probably end up being similar, though, it’s just a tree trimming company with 5 workers will do it a lot faster.
 This is why they charge by the job.

 To get an idea of what tree trimming of a regular tree might cost check out the tree trimming cost guide here.

 Can palm trees be topped?

 You cannot cut the top off a Palm tree if you want it to live.
-If you were to “top” a palm tree completely which means to not only take off all the palm fronds but cutting it down to the trunk line, it will not regenerate.
+If you were to “top” a palm tree completely which means not only taking off all the palm fronds but cutting it down to the trunk line, it will not regenerate.

 You will be left with a dead palm tree.

-You can, however, cut off all the palms fronds and new ones will sprout back just as long as you don’t take it down too far.
+You can, however, cut off all the palm fronds and new ones will sprout back just as long as you don’t take it down too far.

 Palm tree trimming cost near me

-Go tree quote is a FREE service that helps you find the best-priced palm tree trimming service near you based on previous uses votes.
+Go Tree Quote is a FREE service that helps you find the best-priced palm tree trimming service near you based on previous users’ votes.